Analyzing Photos and Prints

 Beginning Photography for Student Publications

-Students gain the necessary skills to shoot effective photos and to process prints suitable for use in student publications by photographing other students.
+Students gain the skills necessary to shoot effective photos and to process prints suitable for use in student publications by photographing other students.
 This project used a combination of demonstrations, group discussions, lectures, slide shows, assignments, and lab work.

 The Candid Camera: Creating Photo Essays That Keep It Real